swarajd/code-analysis-guide/chapter1/integers-and-operators/operators/bitwise-operators.md

 # Bitwise Operators

 Bitwise operators are probably the trickiest operators to understand, as they require a deep understanding of bits.
-Thankfully, these operators can only take up 10% of the test, so you don't have to worry too much about this, but it's good to know this concept in general.
+Thankfully, these operators can only take up 10% of the test.

 There are 7 bitwise operators in total: `~, &, |, ^, <<, >>, and >>>`.
 Their names are: negation, and, or, xor, left shift, arithmetic right shift, and logical right shift.
 If you don't have a solid foundation in bits, I suggest revisiting the integers section and brushing up on how integers are represented in binary, or doing a bit of external research on that concept.